frederic-perez/Good-Programming-Practices/README.md

 - On __bad code__:

   - _"It was the bad code that brought the company down."_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_
+  - _"Code is like humor.
+When you have to explain it, it’s bad.”_ -– Cory House

 - On __technical debt__: